Defending the sustainability and function

 While hedgerows require management to keep them viable and prevent them from becoming tree lines,

-sensitive techniques need to be adopted and supported by the Government and landowners alike.
+sensitive techniques need to be adopted and supported by Government and landowners alike.

 Write to your MP.
-Scroll down to find the address link.
+Scroll down for the address link.

 Wherever the potential exists to change the trend in hedgerow management,